MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-powerbi-setup.md

 4. Create an application registration for [!INCLUDE[prod_short](includes/prod_short.md)] in Microsoft Azure.

-    To view Power BI reports embedded in [!INCLUDE[prod_short](includes/prod_short.md)] pages, an application must be registered for [!INCLUDE[prod_short](includes/prod_short.md)] in Microsoft Azure The registered application needs permission to Power BI services.
+    To view Power BI reports embedded in [!INCLUDE[prod_short](includes/prod_short.md)] pages, an application must be registered for [!INCLUDE[prod_short](includes/prod_short.md)] in Microsoft Azure.
+The registered application needs permission to Power BI services.
+At a minimum, the app requires  **User.ReadWrite.All** permission.
+For users to view reports from shared Power BI workspaces, the app requires **Workspace.Read.All** permission.
 For more information, see [Registering [!INCLUDE[prod_short](includes/prod_short.md)] On-Premises in Azure AD for Integrating with Other Services](/dynamics365/business-central/dev-itpro/administration/register-app-azure).

     > [!NOTE]
     > If your deployment uses NavUserPassword authentication, [!INCLUDE[prod_short](includes/prod_short.md)] connects to the same Power BI service for all users.
 You'll specify this service account as part of registering the application.
 With Azure AD authentication, [!INCLUDE[prod_short](includes/prod_short.md)] connects to the Power BI service associated with the individual user accounts.